(Disclosure: Some of the links below may be affiliate links)

 But there are a few exceptions to this disadvantage.

 - If you transfer from one employer to another and they both use the same 1e foundation, it should be possible to transfer your shares directly.
 This is possible with Finpension 1e, for instance.

 - Some 1e foundations also have vested benefits accounts.
 And these foundations often have a path between the 1e and the vested benefits accounts.
 For instance, you could transfer the shares directly from Finpension 1e to Finpension Vested Benefits.

 There are a few other differences between the standard second pillar and the 1e pension plan.

 In most cases, you will not be able to get a pension from a 1e pension plan.
 You will only be able to get a full capital payment.
 Other than that, the rules for withdrawal (and early withdrawal) are the same as for the second pillar.

 An important difference is that assets are segregated per investor (or sometimes per strategy).
-In a standard second pillar, the funds are put together, and the fund is paying for retirees with the money coming from the current employees.
-In a pillar 1e, the money is entirely for you.
+In a standard second pillar, the funds are put together, and the fund pays for retirees with the money coming from the current employees.
+In pillar 1e, the money is entirely for you.
 You only pay the investment fees.
 This is a great advantage since you can profit more from the stock market’s performance and choose your strategy.

 Example of 1e pension plan: Finpension 1e

 Finpension is a great company!
 They already have the best third pillar and the best vested benefits accounts.
 And they also have a 1e pension plan offer: Finpension 1e (previously known as yourpension).
 They started with the 1e, continued with the vested benefits, and finally went into the third pillar.

 They are a great 1e foundation offer as well.
 They let you invest in one of 10 different investing strategies.
 Some are very conservative, while others are very aggressive.
 This solution is great for young people and people close to retirement.
 And as usual, they are using index funds to minimize the fees.